elastic/kibana/rfcs/text/0008_pulse.md

 1. Remote Pulse Service (RPS)
 2. Local Pulse Service (LPS)

-After that, it explains how we invision the architecture and design of each of those components.
+After that, it explains how we envision the architecture and design of each of those components.

 ## Concepts